Galicia Rural Holiday Cottage

 The Galicia region

 Galicia, because of its fishing and agriculture, is noted for its cuisine, which is generally inexpensive.
 Restaurants feature locally caught fish and shellfish.
-Specialities include octopus and mussels fresh from the Ria.
-Or maybe a T-bone steak, bigger than you can manage, possibly!
+Specialities include octopus and mussels fresh from the Rias.
+Or maybe you'd enjoy a T-bone steak, bigger than you can manage, possibly!

-The culture is different, having a Celtic rather than Moorish influence and is typified by the music played by bands in traditional costumes.
-The Galician bagpipe adds a distinctive note, reminiscent of an Irish jig at times.
+The culture is different to most of Spain, having a Celtic rather than Moorish influence and is evident in the music played by bands in traditional costumes.
+The Galician bagpipe played by the "Gaitero" adds a distinctive note, reminiscent of an Irish jig at times.

 Galicia has much to do with water.
-There are hundreds of streams and rivers to testify to this as well as the waters of the Rias Baixas and Rias Altas.
-This is all framed to the north and west by the Atlantic Ocean.
+There are hundreds of streams and rivers to testify to this as well as the waters of the southern Rias Baixas and the northern Rias Altas flowing into the Atlantic Ocean, which frames Galicia to the North and West.

 Take a drive and you will soon find unspoiled scenery to delight the eye.
-Go inland a bit and explore the countryside and relax to the sounds of running water from the ever-present streams.Or just go down to one of the many beaches either along the sandy Atlantic coast or to a small secluded bay in one of the Rias.
+Go inland a bit and explore the countryside and relax to the sounds of running water from the ever-present streams.Or just go down to one of the many beaches either along the sandy Atlantic coast or to a small secluded bay in one of the Rias, which are the estuaries for which some of the coastal regions are named.

 For lovers of birds and plants, there are several nature reserves especially along the Atlantic coast.
 Some of the dunes form part of EU protection projects for developing a range of interesting flora.